YaleComputerSociety/makersatyale/_site/README.md

 ## Ideas

-- Require users to authenticate, to prevent spam.
+- Use history.pushState() to replace url for user's profile path when you click on their profile.